Silver Explorer

 History - construction and ownership

-In late-January 2021, Silversea announced that its oldest vessel - the 33-years-old Silver Explorer, is sold and in September 2023 leaves the fleet.
-Later was announced that the ship will be operated by Exploris (Paris France-based new cruise brand) starting operations in December 2023 under the name "Exploris 1".
+In late January 2021, Silversea announced that its oldest vessel - the 33-year-old Silver Explorer, was sold and would leave the fleet in September 2023.
+Later was announced that the ship would be operated by Exploris Cruises & Expeditions (Paris France-based new cruise brand) starting operations in December 2023 under the name "Exploris 1".

 Silver Explorer's 2022-2023 Antarctic voyages were moved to the fleet's newest member Silver Endeavour (2021-built as Crystal Endeavor).

-The new shipowner - the French expedition travel brand (le nouvelle compagnie franchise) "EXPLORIS Croisieres et Expeditions" currently plans its inauguration in 2023-Q3.
-The company was founded by Philippe Videau (PONANT's co-founder) in 2022.
+The new shipowner - the French expedition travel brand (le nouvelle compagnie franchise) "EXPLORIS Croisieres et Expeditions" was officially inaugurated on December 24, 2023, with the ship's maiden voyage.
+The 2022-founded French company was established by Philippe Videau (President) who was also the co-founder of PONANT (1988-established).

 Exploris ships are mastered by French captains and officers, with "open bridge" policy allowing passengers to access the Wheelhouse and interact with the officers on duty.
 Professional expedition teams of French-speaking highly experienced specialists (travel guides and naturalists) board the ship to provide information on the geographical regions' (included in the current cruise itinerary) wildlife and history.
 The expedition leaders also host daily port talks and conferences themed on the current voyage.